 Liquor Liability Insurance (For Businesses That Sell Alcohol)

 If your franchise is a bar or a restaurant that sells alcohol, liquor liability insurance will cover you in the event that an inebriated customer causes any injuries or property damage.
 Food vendors and catering businesses may also need liquor liability insurance.
 The cost of such a policy typically depends on your location, coverage limits, and the percentage of your sales that is alcohol-related.

 Reach out to the professionals at John M. Glover for more information on the types of insurance franchisees should carry.
 Since 1916, we’ve been dedicated to providing high-quality insurance solutions to clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 As an independent agency, we work with many well-established insurance firms.

 If you own any type of franchise, (restaurant, hotel, movie theater, etc.) you can benefit significantly from purchasing insurance.
 At JMG, we understand the various risks associated with starting a franchise and are committed to ensuring both franchisors and franchisees remain compliant with franchise disclosure document (FDD) regulations and other laws.

 Our insurance policies include coverages such as general liability, business interruption, equipment breakdown, commercial auto liability, excess liability, property damage, and workers’ comp.
-Call JMG Insurance Agency today or visit us online to learn more about franchise insurance.
+Call JMG Insurance Corp today or visit us online to learn more about franchise insurance.